-If you want complete control of your Facebook Conversions API implementation or are using a platform without a native integration, you’ll have to resort to setting it up manually, which will require a degree of coding knowledge.
+If you want complete control of your Facebook CAPI implementation or are using a platform without a native integration, you’ll have to resort to setting it up manually, which will require a degree of coding knowledge.

 If you don’t have coding knowledge or access to a developer, first you should try what’s possible with Zapier’s Facebook Conversion integration, which you can “custom” integrate various other platforms without any coding.
 They also have a blog post with ideas for integrating the Conversions API with other platforms.

 If you do go for a custom implementation, you’ll be able to own and have full control over the data you collect, which has the following benefits: